smartsupp/plugin-shopware/README.md

-# Smartsupp plugin - Shopware 6
+# Smartsupp plugin - Shopware 6 (IN PROGRESS, DON'T USE)
 Official implementation of Smartsupp into Shopware 6.
 Older version available in v5 branche.

 ## Ways to install